Ruth Bensusan-Butt

-Dr Ruth Bensusan-Butt, née Bensusan, (1877-1957) was the first female medical doctor in Colchester.
+Ruth Bensusan-Butt (née Bensusan; 1877 – 1957) was an English physician who was the first woman physician in Colchester.

+Biography

-She was the sister-in-law of the painter Lucien Pissarro, who had married Esther Bensusan, Ruth's older sister.
+Born 1877, in Anerley, to a Jewish family, she was the sister-in-law of the painter Lucien Pissarro, who had married Esther Bensusan, Ruth's older sister.

-She was born in Anerley to a Jewish family.
 When the family moved to Upper Norwood she went to Sydenham High School.
 She trained at the University of Zurich, the Royal Free Hospital and in Dublin and qualified in 1904.
 She spent several years in Italy and was married in Naples in 1910.

 When an earthquake struck Italy in 1907, Bensusan organised food, medical supplies and clothes for the refugees from Rome, She later sailed, along with doctors Caroline Matthews and Worthington, to the scene of the quake in Calabria.

-In 1909 she went to the Fabian Society summer school in North Wales and became an active suffragist, sometimes marching in her medical gown.
+In 1909, she went to the Fabian Society summer school in North Wales and became an active suffragist, sometimes marching in her medical gown.
 She sold copies of the Webbs' Minority report on the Poor Law.